The following is an example when I asked myself and my students how we might enhance school culture through music:

 One day after practice, the head coach and I arranged for the Varsity football team to come into a rehearsal hall, directly from the field, to record Neil Diamond’s Sweet Caroline for a school commercial to encourage students to come to the big-game against cross-town rivals that Friday night.
 In all my years of teaching, I had never witnessed a room full of students engaged in music making with as much power and passion as I experienced that afternoon.
 The song Sweet Caroline had become a sort of an anthem for when the team had won the game and elicited crowd participation during pep rallies at school.

-It was only an idea with a heavy dose of encouragement, being there for everything at the beginning, communicating with the adults in the building, buying pizza, and setting an example about how to pour energy into a performance.
-I honestly feel like this maybe the first time I have truly felt successful as a teacher for a group of music students.
-It is the ever so delicate balance between teachers doing and allowing, particularly in the field of music education.
+By the time this half-time performance came around, they simply have become bigger than anything I could have imagined.
+It was a kernel of an idea with a heavy dose of encouragement, being there for everything at the beginning, communicating with the adults in the building, buying pizza, and setting an example about how to pour energy into a musical project.
+As a music educator, it is the delicate balance between teachers doing and facilitating, particularly in the field of music education.